PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 The benefit of writing an instrument plugin is twofold:

-* First, you will learn a lot about coding, and coding the good way!
+* Firstly, you will learn a lot about coding, and coding the good way!
 Using the most efficient tools that are used by professional developpers.
-We will introduce how to use Python editors, linters, code-versioning, testing, publication, bug reporting, how to integrate open-source external libraries in my code… so that in the end you have a good understanding of how to develop a code in a collaborative way.
+We will introduce how to use Python editors, linters, code-versioning, testing, publication, bug reporting, how to integrate open-source external libraries in your code… so that in the end you have a good understanding of how to develop a code in a collaborative way.
 * Secondly, writing an instrument plugin is a great opportunity to dig into the understanding of your hardware: what are the physical principles that make my instrument working?
-How to benefit completely of all its functionalities?
+How to fully benefit of all its functionalities?
 What are the different communication layers between my device and my Python script?

-Writing an instrument plugin is very instructive, and match perfectly for a student project.
+Writing an instrument plugin is very instructive, and perfectly matches a student project.

 The controller manual
 ^^^^^^^^^^^^^^^^^^^^^